Commercial Property Tax

-BOMA Nova Scotia considers the following as shortcomings in the current Assessment Act interpretation of equity and uniformity.
+BOMA Nova Scotia considers the following as shortcomings in the current Assessment Act’s interpretation of equity and uniformity.

 - The “General Level” of assessment for the Commercial class of assessments in the majority of municipalities is calculated at 100%, due to a lack of a critical mass of sales data to derive statistical acceptable results as per the mass appraisal standard.
 This results in absolutely no equity and uniformity provision for those respective municipalities.
 Refer to the PVSC annual report below for General Level statistics: www.pvsc.ca/site/media/PVSC/Documents/201920%20PVSC%20Annual%20Report_with%20Financials.pdf

-- The practical application of the “General Level” is subjective and requires an in-depth knowledge of a large amount of sales data that is not practical for the typical taxpayer, who may not have the expertise and resources to build a meaningful appeal case.
+- The practical application of the “General Level” is subjective and requires an in-depth knowledge of large amount of sales data that is not practical for a typical taxpayer, who may not have the expertise and resources to build a meaningful appeal case.